Loi Ejercito: Public role

-On October 12, 1999, she received an Honorary Doctorate degree in Philosophy from Kyung Hee University.
+On October 12, 1999, she received an Honorary Doctorate degree in philosophy from Kyung Hee University.

-After her husband was deposed in the EDSA Revolution of 2001, she ran as a candidate of the Puwersa ng Masa opposition coalition for a seat in Senate.
-She won, placing 11th overall, and served in the 12th and the 13th Congress, making her the first First Lady to win a seat in the Senate.
+After her husband was deposed in the Second EDSA Revolution in January 2001 and replaced by Vice President Gloria Macapagal Arroyo, she ran as a candidate of the Puwersa ng Masa opposition coalition for a seat in Senate.
+In the days after Estrada and her son Jinggoy were arrested on April 25 for plunder, she was among the politicians who spoke out against the arrest at pro-Estrada rallies that preceded the May 1 riots near Malacañang Palace.
+She won her senate seat after placing 11th overall in the Senate election in May 2001 and served in the 12th and the 13th Congress, making her the first First Lady to win a seat in the Senate.
 With the election of her son Jinggoy in 2004, they became the first ever mother-and-son as incumbent senators in Philippine Senate history.

 During her tenure (2001–2007), she authored 121 bills and 13 resolutions, some of which have already been enacted into law: